 In 1911, citizens of Enid who called themselves Boosters (those with optimistic purpose) built a giant hammer as a symbol of the Knocker (those who knock progress and ideas) and held a Knocker Parade and funeral for Old Hammer, symbolically burying pessimism that was holding Enid back.

-News of this spread far and wide, and made a positive impact on the community.
-Enid residents were encouraged to wear red hammer pins on their lapels for 2 weeks, as long as they pledged never to knock again.
-They threw the red pins into the grave, symbolically buried pessimism and celebrated Enid's bright future.
+News of this elaborate event spread far and wide, and made a positive impact on the community.
+Enid residents were encouraged to wear red hammer pins on their lapels, as long as they pledged never to knock again.
+They threw their paper hammers into the grave, symbolically buried pessimism and celebrated Enid's bright future.

 106 years later, in 2017, Enid citizens encouraged residents to be Boosters for our community and began building a new giant hammer.

 On September 16, 2017, Old Hammer was in the Cherokee Strip Parade around the downtown square in the morning, escorted by 20 pallbearers wearing red hammer Enid Booster lapel pins.